elizabethfuentes12/aws-qa-agent-with-bedrock-kendra-and-memory/README.md

 Additionally,  you will find a notebook where you can run the agent localy.

-Multiligual (limited to the LLM you use) agent with memory capable of following a more fluid conversation (learn more about using memories with agents [here](https://community.aws/posts/working-with-your-live-data-using-langchain)) to query the re:invent 2023 agenda by session ID or by description or general information, it also recommend a list of sessions according to your input.
+Multilingual (limited to the LLM you use) agent with memory capable of following a more fluid conversation (learn more about using memories with agents [here](https://community.aws/posts/working-with-your-live-data-using-langchain)) to query the re:invent 2023 agenda by session ID or by description or general information, it also recommend a list of sessions according to your input.

 ![Digrama parte 1](/imagenes/image_01.png)